Answer to your concerns about second homesPosted on June 11th, 2017

 Designed for people who work locally

 A busy High Street is planned for An Camas Mòr, with flats above shops, cafés, and offices- to create a busy and vibrant atmosphere.
-Read more about the high street >There will be a range of different house types- from small family terraces to bigger townhouses close to the bustle of the High Street.
+There will be a range of different house types- from small family terraces to bigger townhouses close to the bustle of the High Street.
 Detached and semi-detached houses will also be closer together, and closer to the shops and school than a conventional layout.
-Look at the different house types >

 These homes are designed to have views of the trees, back gardens and be close to parks but they will not have landscape views.

 Floor plans that encourage living and working, for example, with a front-room office or business annex should be less attractive as holiday homes.

 We plan to promote plots for self-build plots from the second phase onwards (possibly 2025 if everything goes to plan).
 This will encourage people with a strong commitment to the area to live at An Camas Mòr.